 To reduce the clutter in the student's work area we eliminated the second monitor often attached to the target system.
 Students can view the output from the target system in a number of ways.
-For text-based standard output, the target system development software provides a redirected console on the development system.
+For text-based standard output the target system development software provides a redirected console on the development system.
 We also have the VGA output converted to S-video and then fed into a USB S-video digitizer.
-The digitizer's software provides a picture-in-picture display shown in Figure 1.
+The digitizer's software provides a picture-inpicture display.
+With the converter's zoom and panning capabilities students see the VGA output.
 Finally, for projects that are generating VGA graphics output the student can view the full resolution video through the second input channel on the development station's dual-input monitor.

 For the experiments involving programming a microcontroller, each station is also provided with a Motorola 68HC12 board, a custom designed interface board on which is mounted the microcontroller board, a custom binary LED-switch board for elementary binary input and output, a signal generator and a power supply.
+The laboratory currently has two oscilloscopes that are moved from station to station, as needed.